tdscompany/laws-of-llm-assistant-working/README.md

 # The 5 Laws of LLM-Assisted Work

 A manifesto for responsible and effective use of Large Language Models across different professional domains.
-This project presents a set of guiding principles for working with AI assistants in various fields including coding, healthcare, legal practice, design, teaching, and general work environments.
+This project presents a set of guiding principles for working with AI assistants in various fields including coding, healthcare, legal practice, design, education, and general work environments.

 ## Overview